oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	For more information about iPXE, see http://ipxe.org.
 * `is_pv_encryption_in_transit_enabled` - (Optional) Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
 The default value is false.
 Do not use this field if planning to make update to this field in the future, instead use `is_pv_encryption_in_transit_enabled` under `launch_options`.
 * `launch_options` - (Optional) (Updatable) Options for tuning the compatibility and performance of VM shapes.
 The values that you specify override any default values.
-	* `boot_volume_type` - (Optional) (Updatable) Emulation type for volume.
+	* `boot_volume_type` - (Optional) (Updatable) Emulation type for the boot volume.
 		* `ISCSI` - ISCSI attached block storage device.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
-This is the default option for Local data volumes on Oracle provided images.
+This is the default option for local data volumes on Oracle-provided images.
 		* `PARAVIRTUALIZED` - Paravirtualized disk.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
+This is the default for boot volumes and remote block storage volumes on Oracle-provided images.
 	* `firmware` - (Optional) Firmware used to boot VM.
 Select the option that matches your operating system.
 		* `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders.
 		* `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
-This is the default for Oracle provided images.
+This is the default for Oracle-provided images.
 	* `is_consistent_volume_naming_enabled` - (Optional) Whether to enable consistent volume naming feature.
 Defaults to false.
-	* `is_pv_encryption_in_transit_enabled` - (Optional) (Updatable) Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
-The default value is false.
+	* `is_pv_encryption_in_transit_enabled` - (Optional) (Updatable) Deprecated.
+Instead use `isPvEncryptionInTransitEnabled` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/datatypes/LaunchInstanceDetails).
 	* `network_type` - (Optional) (Updatable) Emulation type for the physical network interface card (NIC).
 		* `E1000` - Emulated Gigabit ethernet controller.
 Compatible with Linux e1000 network driver.
 		* `VFIO` - Direct attached Virtual Function network controller.
 This is the networking type when you launch an instance using hardware-assisted (SR-IOV) networking.
-		* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
+		* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers.
 	* `remote_data_volume_type` - (Optional) Emulation type for volume.
 		* `ISCSI` - ISCSI attached block storage device.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
-This is the default option for Local data volumes on Oracle provided images.
+This is the default option for local data volumes on Oracle-provided images.
-		* `PARAVIRTUALIZED` - Paravirtualized disk.This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
+		* `PARAVIRTUALIZED` - Paravirtualized disk.
+This is the default for boot volumes and remote block storage volumes on Oracle-provided images.
 * `metadata` - (Optional) (Updatable) Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.

 	A metadata service runs on every launched instance.
 The service is an HTTP endpoint listening on 169.254.169.254.
 You can use the service to: